 We don’t usually carry cash with us on a day-to-day basis.
 Credit cards are accepted everywhere here at home.
 However, on a cruise we make sure to pack enough cash to get us through the trip. using cash is more secure than using your credit card in questionable stores, plus credit cards aren’t accepted everywhere like they are back home.
 You can read our article here to figure out how much cash to bring with you.

 Whether you are hanging out around the ship or heading into a port of call, it’s always nice to have a refillable bottle with you.
 This way you can always have some water nearby instead of having to find a restaurant to get a drink.
+Best of all, they are only a few bucks and come in tons of colors.

 TSA-Compliant Luggage Locks